Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 Abalone is a good source of these beneficial fatty acids, which can help improve overall heart health and reduce the risk of heart disease.

-9. Abalone May Aid In The Prevention Of Joint Pain
+9. Aids In The Prevention Of Joint Pain

 Research suggests that abalone may have powerful anti-inflammatory properties that can help stop joint pain.

-People think that the anti-inflammatory compounds found in abalone lower the levels of certain enzymes that cause inflammation that does damage to the body.
+People think that the anti-inflammatory compounds found in abalone lower the levels of certain enzymes that cause inflammation, which damages the body.

 This can help protect against cartilage degeneration and other causes of joint pain and stiffness.